EloiStree/2025_01_01_HelloPiOsNtpServer/README.md

 Code and tutorial to enable an NTP server on your Raspberry Pi to synchronize the time of devices connected to it (with Unity3D for example)

-As part of a local multiplayer concept, I need an NTP server to run offline on the Raspberry Pi.
+As part of a local multiplayer concept, and the apint.io project, I need an NTP server to run offline on the Raspberry Pi.
-This will ensure that the game remains synchronized to the same time with a delay of only 1–2 milliseconds.
+This will ensure that the game remains synchronized to the same time with a delay of only 1–2 milliseconds (max 100 ms).

-You are going to look for something like this;)
+For Unity3D you can use my tool here 📦:
 NTP: https://github.com/EloiStree/2024_07_07_UnityFetchOffsetNTP